mend/renovate-ce-ee/docs/overview.md

 i.e. we do not want to ever "break" anyone with a patch release, or have behavior change.

-Renovate OSS feature releases (i.e. minor version bumps in Renovate OSS) will therefore only be incorporated into minor releases of WhiteSource Renovate.
+Renovate OSS feature releases (i.e. minor version bumps in Renovate OSS) will therefore only be incorporated into minor releases of Mend Renovate.

-Typically, multiple Renovate OSS feature releases will be rolled up into a single WhiteSource Renovate release, and release notes will be embedded so that you do not need to look them up separately.
+Typically, multiple Renovate OSS feature releases will be rolled up into a single Mend Renovate release, and release notes will be embedded so that you do not need to look them up separately.

 ## Releasing and Upgrading

-The release cadence of WhiteSource Renovate is not fixed, as it will be determined largely by the importance and stability of new Renovate OSS features, which will typically be tested using the hosted Renovate GitHub App first.
+The release cadence of Mend Renovate is not fixed, as it will be determined largely by the importance and stability of new Renovate OSS features, which will typically be tested using the hosted Renovate GitHub App first.

-When a new version of WhiteSource Renovate is pushed to Docker Hub, Release Notes will be added to this [github.com/whitesource/renovate](https://github.com/whitesource/renovate) repository.
+When a new version of Mend Renovate is pushed to Docker Hub, Release Notes will be added to this [github.com/mend/renovate-on-prem](https://github.com/mend/renovate-on-prem) repository.

-Naturally, it is recommended that you use Renovate itself for detecting and updating WhiteSource Renovate versions if you are using a Docker Compose file internally for running WhiteSource Renovate.
+Naturally, it is recommended that you use Renovate itself for detecting and updating Mend Renovate versions if you are using a Docker Compose file internally for running Mend Renovate.

-## Running WhiteSource Renovate
+## Running Mend Renovate

-[Examples using Docker Compose](https://github.com/whitesource/renovate/blob/master/examples/) can be found in the `examples/` directory of this repository.
+[Examples using Docker Compose](https://github.com/mend/renovate-on-prem/tree/main/examples) can be found in the `examples/` directory of this repository.

 Request `/status` on your IP address hosting the deployment to check if it is running correctly.
 It is recommended not to expose that endpoint to the internet as it could leak information about private repository names.